-Requirements, goals, and context for a Compatibility Test Suite (CTS) for Fuchsia.
+Requirements, goals, and context for a Compatibility Tests for Fuchsia (CTF).

-This document presents requirements, design, and implementation strategy for a Compatibility Test Suite (CTS) for the Fuchsia platform.
-A CTS will offer a way of testing platform implementations to make sure that they behave according to Fuchsia's specifications.
+This document presents requirements, design, and implementation strategy for a set of Compatibility Tests for Fuchsia (CTF).
+The CTF will offer a way of testing platform implementations to make sure that they behave according to Fuchsia's specifications.
 Fuchsia developers will write tests that guarantee compatibility across changes to both the source and behavior of the platform.
 When these tests pass, they will guarantee that a particular release, when run on a particular device, is compatible with a target API level and target ABI revision, as defined in RFC-0002.